topo-gps/ios-manual/en/routes/routes_record.rst

 The blue line indicates the loaded route with a length of 1.9 km, the red line the recorded route with a length of 778 m.

-Recording a route will cost a considerable amount of power, therefore make sure to regularly check your battery level when recording a route to make sure you are not running out of power.
+Recording a route will cost a considerable amount of energy, therefore regularly check your battery level when recording a route to make sure you are not running out of power.
 Also pause or finish a recording if your are not longer moving.

+.. _ss-route-record-end:

 Ending recording
 ~~~~~~~~~~~~~~~~